 - Can be completed in five (5) academic semesters in full-time enrollment.

 - Full-time enrollment on the UAA Anchorage campus required for full-major program.

 - Graduates are eligible for the NPTE exam.

 What is a PTA?

 PTAs help people of all ages who have medical problems or other health-related conditions that limit their ability to move and perform functional activities in their daily lives.
 Some of the care provided by a PTA may include teaching patients or clients exercises for mobility, strength and coordination, training for activities such as walking with crutches, canes or walkers, using manual therapy, physical agents and electrotherapy such as ultrasound.
 PTAs also observe the patient's abilities and report their observations to the physical therapist.

 Message from the Director

 Welcome to the UAA Physical Therapist Assistant Program!
-We are excited to offer this program at our University.
-The Physical Therapist Assistant (PTA) is an integral part of the health care team that implements a patient care program with PTA graduates under the supervision of a Physical Therapist (PT).
+We are excited to offer this program at UAA.
+The Physical Therapist Assistant (PTA) is an integral part of the health care team that implements a physical therapy treatment plan under the supervision of a Physical Therapist (PT).